Protecting our public lands

-If you've ever visited a national park, hunted on a national forest, camped in a BLM campground, or bird watched at a wildlife refuge, you've taken advantage of some of America's public lands.
+If you’ve ever visited a national park, hunted in a national forest, camped in a BLM campground, or bird watched at a wildlife refuge, you’ve taken advantage of some of America’s public lands.
 Teddy Roosevelt, John Muir, and other conservationists worked tirelessly to ensure that America would have public lands for all to enjoy and benefit from in a responsible manner.

 Unfortunately, groups like the American Lands Council and American Legislative Exchange Council (ALEC), billionaire backers like the Koch Brothers, and extreme state and county politicians to seize and sell off America’s public lands for the benefit of energy/natural resource companies and the very wealthy.

-Public lands support healthy ecosystems, and healthy economies
+Public lands support healthy ecosystems and healthy economies

 America’s public lands not only protect our history, wildlife habitat, and natural beauty, they also draw visitors from across the country and around the world.
 More than 305 million people visited national parks last year, and even more hiked, camped, fished, watched wildlife and enjoyed our other shared public lands like national forests and wildlife refuges.
 These places are vital to millions of small businesses in nearby communities, and are an important part of our nation’s economy.
 It’s important we keep public lands in public hands!